ryansheehy0/Neo-C/Readme.md

 - You have to put `const` before the data type.
 Ex: `const i64 var` and not `i64 const var`

 ## [All Keywords](#neo-c)
-- auto, void, const
 - bool, i8, i16, i32, i64, u8, char, u16, u32, u64, string, dynamic
+- auto, void
-- true, false
+- const, true, false
-- import, export
+- Control flow
   - if, else
   - for, in
+  - do, while
   - match, case, default
-- do, while
   - break, continue
+- import, export
 - return
-- interface, class, this
+- interface, class, struct, union, this, object
-- struct, union, object, enum
+- enum
 - try, catch, throw

 - Neo-C simplifies C++ by removing many unnecessary keywords and features.
 Any C++ keyword or concept not listed here is not part of Neo-C.